-The Trust's has no major capital commitments as at the reporting date.
-The prior year commitments related to the construction of new cabins at the West Beach Parks Retreat, construction of which was completed in November 2020.
+The Trust has one major capital commitment as at the reporting date.
+This relates to the replacement of Reef Cabins at the BIG 4 West Beach Parks, with construction and delivery delayed until 2022-23 given supply issues.

 Expenditure commitments